mustafaakgunn/oop-exercises/README.md

  *nLayeredDemo includes a simulation work about Layered Architecture.
 It's also includes how to adapt external packages.

  *Day5HW1 includes a simulation that Layered Architectured User log-in system adapted with external packages.

+ *northwind includes the project that developing with Spring-Boot.